 Currently, it is one of the best sterilization techniques in the industry.

 Implementing electron bean sterilization technology is not as complex as you may think.

-Only two electron beam lamps, you can sterilize both the outer and inner surface of the packaging container.
+Only two electron beam lamps, can sterilize both the outer and inner surface of the packaging container.